MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/project-management/project-scheduling-performance.md

 # required metadata

 title: Project resource scheduling performance
-description: This topic provides information about how to improve the preformance of resource scheduling for a large number of projects.
+description: This topic provides information about how to improve the performance of resource scheduling for a large number of projects.
 author: Yowelle
 manager: AnnBe
 ms.date: 08/31/2020